Long before Houston became synonymous with Beyoncรฉ, rap, hip hop, R&B and Gospel, the city was one of the most important blues capitals in America.

 H-townโs blues scene now

-Brown said Houstonโs history of blues started when Black people migrated to the city in the 1940s and 50s, moving from an agricultural society to an industrial one, and settled in historic neighborhoods like the Third Ward, where the Eldorado Ballroom was established in 1939.
+Brown said Houstonโs history of blues was amplified when Black people migrated to the city in the 1940s and 50s, moving from an agricultural society to an industrial one, and settled in historic neighborhoods like the Third Ward, where the Eldorado Ballroom was established in 1939.
 Most took to the blues to escape the widespread racism they faced in the deep South.

 In many ways, blues music told the stories of the struggles of newly freed slaves.
 Although Jim Crow laws and the Ku Klux Klan posed significant barriers to the communityโs economic self-determination, blues arose from rare moments of leisure.